Meet the FareShare Yorkshire team:

 Nick joined the team at our Leeds Sub-Regional Centre in October 2021 as SRC Manager but has been a part of the FareShare team for many years as a training instructor delivering courses for our employability programmes.
 Nick is qualified to train people on over 25 kinds of machinery & equipment and has a wealth of warehouse management experience.

-Harry joined FareShare Yorkshire in April 2021 to support our new Yorkshire Storage Hub.
-As Warehouse Supervisor, he works with James to deliver our frozen food provision and the handling of ambient surplus foods for onward distribution.
-He supports our goods in and goods out processes with the help of a great team of volunteers and Kickstart trainees.
+Harry joined FareShare Yorkshire in April 2021 to support our new Yorkshire Storage Hub as Warehouse Supervisor.
+He supported our goods in and goods out processes, as well as the frozen food provision with the help of a great team of volunteers and Kickstart trainees.
+He then became Warehouse Manager in January 2022.

 Eimer joined FareShare Yorkshire in October 2020 and supports Community Food Members (CFMs) across South and West Yorkshire.
 She manages a busy delivery schedule of wonderful frontline organisations and helps organisations to access provision through membership.
 In 2021 she led the integration of core systems and organised a pilot of our dedicated frozen foods service.